abilandz/NAT3054/Lecture_3/make.md

 }
 ```

-The content of "functions.h" is:
+The source code of functions to be compiled in a shared library are stored in subdirectory "mySharedLibrary".
+The file "functions.h" is a header file and contains only declarations:

 ```c++
 void Hello();
 void Bye();
 ```

-Finally, the content of "functions.cxx" is:
+On the other hand, the implementation of all functions is in the file "functions.cxx":

 ```c++
 #include <stdio.h>